Sleeping Giant Loppet Event Day Instructions

 50km Classic Technique: Classic technique must be used on the entire course including the start/finish area where no track may be available.
 Double pole where necessary.

 Checkpoints: Check the course map for the location and number of checkpoints for each distance.
 Participants will find Gatorade, water, chocolates and cookies at the checkpoints and there will be access to first aid.
 All checkpoints and road crossings have spare poles and wax.
 Checkpoint volunteers have scissors to assist with gel packs.
+A limited number of gels will be available at checkpoint #4.
 Please do not discard gel packs along the trail other than at checkpoints.
-Checkpoints 1, 2, 3, 5 and 6 also have portable toilets.
+Checkpoints 1, 3, 5 also have portable toilets.
 In case of emergency, all checkpoints are in communication via radio.

 Cut-off times: The Loppet must be completed by 4:30 pm Eastern Standard Time.
 Skiers entered in the 50 km categories (both Free Technique and Classic) who have not passed the 12km mark by 11:30 will not be allowed on the Pickerel Lake Trail to complete the 50 km event and will be directed to complete their ski on the 20 km route.
 Skiers expecting to complete 50 km should position themselves in the first, second or third wave to ensure they get to the cut off in time.
 Skiers must reach checkpoints according to the schedule below to be permitted to continue in the Loppet.